haiwera-silk-cd/magento-devdocs/guides/v2.1/architecture/global_extensibility_features.md

 ### Rich product ecosystem

 The wider Magento ecosystem provides an extensive community and rich third-party marketplace for extensions.
-Visit [Magento Marketplace](https://marketplace.magento.com/) for an overview of the many modules and themes available for download and to buy modules and {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %} packages, which offer more possibilities for extending your {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %}.
+Visit [Magento Marketplace](https://marketplace.magento.com/) for an overview of the many modules and themes available for download and to buy modules and {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %} packages, which offer more possibilities for extending your {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %}.

 ### Flexible attribute types